gearglow/ReptiliaWithATwist/The List.md

 "So *that's* why it's upside-down," Hermione muttered under her breath.

 "Yes," Luna said airily.
 Hermione looked abashed at being overheard.
-"Mother was a spell-crafter before she died, and she taught me Runes and Arithmancy ever since I was old enough to remember.
+"Mother was a spell-crafter before she died, and she'd taught me Runes and Arithmancy ever since I was old enough to remember.
 Daddy runs the rune puzzles as a sort of memorial to her."

 "I'm starting those subjects this year," Elysia said.
 "Professor McGonagall let me test into the 4^th^-year classes."